 At the entrance of the wetlands, there is an environmental centre to learn a bit more about the wildlife and the wetlands’ flora.
 It is more targeted at kids but still fun for a very brief visit.
 We did not do it as we arrived a bit late for this, but from there it is possible to join a free guided tour with a volunteer or to borrow a self-guided booklet to get the most out of your walk.

 Tips when you go to Boondall Wetlands

-Early in the morning or the end of the afternoon is known to be the best moments to spot birds (and wildlife in general).
+Early in the morning or the end of the afternoon is known to be the best moment to spot birds (and wildlife in general).

 Nudgee Beach is nearby – if you are looking for an extra place where to relax before heading home.
 The nearby boardwalk is fantastic for birdwatching too.
 It’s also part of Boondall Wetlands.